desiderati/demos/demo-element-insurance/demo-element-insurance-static/README.md

 If you encounter issues with the frontend application:

 1. Ensure the backend server is running
-2. Check browser console for JavaScript errors
+2. Check the browser's console for JavaScript errors
 3. Verify API endpoint configurations in the environment files
 4. Clear browser cache if necessary